mgt-corp/cashbetcoin/doc/spec.md

 Transfer, Burn, OptIn or Vacate events to describe the change.

-11.1.2 Any function which changes the lock value or lock end time of an account must emit the LockIncreased and LockDecreased events to describe the changed state of the lock.
+11.1.2 Any function which changes the lock value or lock end time of an account must emit the LockIncrease and LockDecrease events to describe the changed state of the lock.

 11.1.3 Any function which changes the operatorId or playerId values of